 Jasper grabs the bottle and looks at me intently.
 "I like a man who knows exactly what he wants."

 I nod at the compliment and pray my face isn't bright red.
 It certainly feels bright red.
 Emmett covers his mouth with his hand to hide his smile, and I block him out of my peripheral vision.
 Jas pours the drink with flair, swirling it enticingly over the ice.

 "I know you don't normally take it with a twist, but I was wondering, since it's a special occasion and all, if I might garnish that for you tonight."

-Jasper smiles to himself as he reaches for the fruit.
+Jasper smiles to himself.
 "Lime okay?"